-Transport accounts for an astounding amount of our greenhouse gas emissions, at about a quarter of the UK total.
+Transport coughs out about a quarter of the UK's greenhouse gas emissions.
 It's also a major source of air pollution – linked to 36,000 early deaths a year in the UK.

 1. Fly less long-haul

 Concerned about your carbon footprint?
 Holiday closer to home with these no-fly holiday ideas.